akrzemi1/__sandbox__/string_view_ctor.md

 - UB if pointer points to invalid memory
 - UB if there is no character `'\0'` in the pointed to sequence.

 Given its purpose, it is expected that this constructor also provides semantics of the C interface for strings.
+That is, the length of the string is determined by inspecting the pointed to array of charactes (and looking for a `'\0'`).
+If there is no array, the size cannot be determined.

 That the constructor intended for handling C-style strings preserves both the type and the semantics of the C interface for strings seems to us more important than providing "consistency" with other constructors that were designed to handle different interfaces.
-What we find important is the consistency with the intended purpose.
+What we find important is the consistency with the intended purpose for the constructor.

 ### 2.2.
 Migrating `char*` APIs to `string_view` APIs made easier?